Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 Sandy Loam (Surface Layer)

-The top 6-18 inches across most of St. George, Washington, and Hurricane consists of sandy loam — a granular soil with some clay content.
-A plate compactor works well on this material when it has appropriate moisture content (damp but not saturated).
+The top 6-18 inches across most of St. George, Washington, and Hurricane consists of sandy loam.
+A plate compactor works well when it has appropriate moisture content (damp but not saturated).

 Clay-Rich Zones

-Parts of the St. George basin, particularly in lower-elevation areas near the Virgin River corridor and portions of Washington City, have higher clay content.
-Use a jumping jack in these areas.
-You'll know you're in clay-rich soil when it sticks to your shovel, forms clumps when squeezed, and becomes slippery when wet.
+Parts of the St. George basin have higher clay content.
+Use a jumping jack.
+You'll know you're in clay when it sticks to your shovel and forms clumps when squeezed.

 Caliche

-The calcium carbonate hardpan layer common throughout the region doesn't need compaction — it's already rock-hard.
-If you've excavated through caliche and are backfilling, compact the backfill material (not the caliche itself) using the appropriate compactor for the backfill soil type.
+The calcium carbonate hardpan layer doesn't need compaction — it's already rock-hard.
+Compact the backfill material above it using the appropriate compactor for the backfill soil type.

-Mistake 1: Using the Wrong Compactor for Your Soil Type
+Mistake 1: Wrong Compactor for Your Soil Type

 Mistake 2: Compacting Too-Thick Lifts